 Library users or employees may not be filmed or photographed without their knowledge and consent.

-- UCSB Policy: Using Images of Identifiable Individuals
+- UCSB Policy: Obtaining and using Images of Identifiable Individuals

 - Consent forms: Release & License to Use Image, Name, and/or Voice